harithzainudin/serverless-boilerplate-template/commonjs/README.md

 ### Extra plugins

 You can install extra plugins if you wish additional plugins for your serverless project.
-These are the list of plugins that I think the most useful for a serverless project.
+These are the list of plugins that I think will be useful for a serverless project.

 1. [serverless-deployment-bucket](https://www.serverless.com/plugins/serverless-deployment-bucket) - This plugin will create your custom deployment bucket if it doesn't exist, and optionally configure the deployment bucket to apply server-side encryption.
 If you have already created your own deployment bucket beforehand, then probably you do not need this plugin.
+   - run `npm i serverless-deployment-bucket` or `serverless plugin install -n serverless deployment bucket`
+   - If you run the second command in the first step, then you do not need to follow this second step, just proceed to third step.
+Add `serverless-deployment-bucket` under `plugins`
+     ```
+     plugins:
+       - serverless-deployment-bucket
+     ```
    - To use this plugin, inside your `serverless.yml`, under `provider` tag, add in as below
      ```
      provider:
        deploymentBucket:
          name: <put-your-own-bucket-name>
      ```
+2. [serverless-webpack](https://www.serverless.com/plugins/serverless-webpack) - A Serverless Framework plugin to build your lambda functions with Webpack.
+This plugin is for you if you want to use the latest Javascript version with Babel; use custom resource loaders, optimize your packaged functions individually and much more!
+   - run `npm i serverless-webpack`

 [Go here](https://www.serverless.com/plugins) for more serverless plugin.